mosi2002/Bachelor_Thesis/README.md

 pip install numpy matplotlib
 ```

-**This repository contains code for my Bsc thesis and from privacy, it's the complete code, for more information contact nesaeian.mostafa@gmail.com**
+**This repository contains code for my Bsc thesis and for privacy, it's not the complete code, for more information contact nesaeian.mostafa@gmail.com**

 1) run **Main.ipynb** for state estimation.